Information-Warfare-Center/CSI-SIEM/README.md

 user@host:~$ cd CSI-SIEM/
 ```
+***Warning:  Please note that you must give ownership of the CSI-SIEM folder to your non-sudo account — If you're using CSI-Linux the csi user account must own the CSI-SIEM folder in order for the SIEM to install correctly.
+You cannot install Malcolm using root, or the permissions will not work correctly.
+The initial install script will use sudo in the next step, but the --configure step after that will only work using a non-privileged user.***

 Next, run the `install.py` script to configure your system.
 Replace `user` in this example with your local account username, and follow the prompts.
 Most questions have an acceptable default you can accept by pressing the `Enter` key.
 Depending on whether you are installing Malcolm from the release tarball or inside of a git working copy, the questions below will be slightly different, but for the most part are the same.
 ```